opvious/sdk.ts/packages/cli/README.md

 By default the first profile from the configuration is selected unless the `OPVIOUS_TOKEN` environment variable is also set, in which case profiles are ignored.
-You can select a profile explicitly by specifying the `-P, --profile` flag when running any command.
-This will take precedence over `OPVIOUS_TOKEN`.
+You can select a profile explicitly by specifying the `-P, --profile` flag when running any command, this will take precedence over `OPVIOUS_TOKEN`.

 [Node.js]: https://nodejs.org